UNITED STATES

 Management assesses all available positive and negative evidence to permit use of existing deferred tax assets.

-With limited exceptions, we are no longer subject to tax audits by U.S. federal, state, local or foreign taxing authorities for years prior to March 2016.
-We are subject to ongoing examinations by various foreign tax authorities and do not believe that the results of these examinations will have a material adverse effect on our financial position, results of operations, or cash flows.
+With limited exceptions, we are no longer subject to tax audits by U.S. federal, state, local or foreign taxing authorities for years prior to March 2017.
+We are subject to ongoing examinations by various foreign tax authorities and do not believe that the results of these examinations will have a material adverse effect on our consolidated financial position, results of operations or cash flows.

 U.S. Defined Benefit Pension Plan

-We have a defined benefit pension plan (pension plan) that covers certain U.S. employees.
-The pension plan was frozen during 2010.
+We sponsor a defined benefit pension plan (pension plan) that was frozen in 2010 covering certain U.S. employees.
 We have not made contributions to the pension plan since 2019.
-Actuarial valuations are performed annually, and an assessment of the future pension obligations and market value of the assets will determine if contributions are made in the future.
+Actuarial valuations are performed annually, and we expect to contribute $

 Supplemental Executive Retirement Plan